illinoisblockchain/dutch-auction-dapp/README.md

-# Vickrey Auction Dapp
+# Dutch Auction Dapp
-Starter repo for the Vickrey Auction project.
+Starter repo for the Dutch Auction project.

 ## Development
 If you'd like to run the `lite-server` development server for front-end hot reloading, install dependencies and run the dev task with the following terminal commands: